Kotlin/kotlin-by-example/examples/02_control_flow/01_When.md

 </div>

 1. This is a `when` expression.
-2. Setting the value to `"one"` if `obj` equals to one.
+2. Sets the value to `"one"` if `obj` equals to one.
-3. Setting the value to one if `obj` equals to `Hello`.
+3. Sets the value to one if `obj` equals to `Hello`.
-4. Setting the value to `false` if `obj` is an instance of `Long`.
+4. Sets the value to `false` if `obj` is an instance of `Long`.
-5. Setting the value "42" if none of the previous conditions are satisfied.
+5. Sets the value "42" if none of the previous conditions are satisfied.
 Unlike in `when` _statement_, the default branch is usually required in `when` _expression_, except the case when the compiler can check that other branches cover all possible cases.